Thinkwise/docs/docs/sf/overview.md

 ![](../assets/sf/image30.png)

-Figure 23: 'Right mouse button click' gives access to the overview of, for example, tasks
+*'Right mouse button click' gives access to the overview of, for example, tasks*

 During copying the project id and version id are replaced by the new project and version in file references to, for instance, icons and reports in the model.
 Do not forget to copy the old project version folder to the folder of the new version.